In contrast, a traditional burial typically costs $9,420, which is why cremations are increasingly popular.

 For example, Science Care would deny you because of an extremely high or low BMI.

-If you plan to donate your body, it would be wise to ensure the receiving organization accepts you.
+If you plan to donate your body, it would be wise to ensure the receiving organization will accept you.

 Frequently Asked Questions